Enlarged representation

 • the Villach location of the build! business incubator, which provides support for innovative and tech-oriented start-ups in the region

-• the EMC laboratory of the Carinthia University of Applied Sciences research association, which is currently being built at tpv .
-The EMC lab is a state-certified testing site for electromagnetic compatibility.
+• the EMC laboratory of the Carinthia University of Applied Sciences research association is a state-certified testing site for electromagnetic compatibility.

 • the Carinthia University of Applied Sciences, with departments in Engineering & IT and Management, the Science & Energy Labs, the Innovation Workshop, and the start-up service organization Gründergarage